 A Closeable Open Concept

-Although our floorplan does not technically have what is considered an "open concept", there is a lot of openess among the rooms while still having the option of closing off rooms for privacy or quiet when needed.
+Although our floorplan does not technically have what is considered an "open concept" (except between the kitchen and den), there is a lot of openess among the rooms while still having the option of closing off rooms for privacy or quiet when needed.

 |The living room has a nice view out the front of the house (left), but you can also look through the den and the views out the side of the house (right).|